Monday, November 27, 2023

 -------------

 Here are a few pieces in process for a large book illustration project.
 I'm working directly with the author, in concert with his publisher.
 I won't identify him, but he's a charming fellow with scintillating insights.
-As a former exec with Dream Works, and some other Silicon Valley notables, he has years of wisdom regarding their practical application to companies and organizations.
+As a former exec with Dream Works, and consultant to Apple, Adobe, Google, and other Silicon Valley notables, he has years of wisdom regarding prioritization, and its practical application to companies and organizations.

 Another ongoing book illustration project - this is from a book about online dating...